 interpret the Silurian Palmatophycus BouÄŤek, actually originally described as an alga (BouÄŤek 1941).

-the first fossil representatives of Batophoreae (Archaeobatophora Nitecki) from the Ordovician of the USA (Nitecki
+first fossil representatives of Batophoreae (Archaeobatophora Nitecki) from the Ordovician of the USA (Nitecki 1976)

-1976) is of marked significance.
-The morphology and state of preservation of this form are strikingly similar to those
+is of marked significance.
+The morphology and state of preservation of this form are strikingly similar to those of

 | Among inocaulids, special attention should be paid to the genus Inocaulis Hall.
 Ruedemann (1947, p.236)